okta/terraform-provider-oktapam/docs/data-sources/project_groups.md

 page_title: "oktapam_project_groups Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  A list of ASA Project Groups associated with an ASA Project.
+  Returns a list of Project Groups associated with a Project.
 For details, see Add a Group to a Project https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm.
 ---

 # oktapam_project_groups (Data Source)

-A list of ASA Project Groups associated with an ASA Project.
+Returns a list of Project Groups associated with a Project.
 For details, see [Add a Group to a Project](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm).